 Although federal law does not explicitly protect individuals from workplace discrimination based on their gender identity and sexual orientation, many states and cities have passed laws providing such protections.
 However, some states have gone in the other direction and passed laws prohibiting municipalities from expanding discrimination protections.

 Further, although there are no express "ban the box" ordinances in Mississippi, the state did pass a law prohibiting municipalities from adopting an ordinance that in any way interferes with an employer's ability to become fully informed about the background of an employee or potential employee for the purpose of creating or maintaining a fair, secure, safe and productive workplace.
+Further, Indiana passed a law preempting local "ban the box" ordinances.

-5. Future Preemption Laws
+5. Additional Preemption Laws

-Since these bills are on the rise, employers should stay on top of these developments, especially if they employ workers in multiple states.
+Because these bills are on the rise, employers should stay on top of these developments, especially if they employ workers in multiple states.